 The fastest-growing programs are in science fields, but EWU’s Film, Theatre, and Graphic Design programs have attracted plenty of media attention and awards too.

 The newest academic achievement is a major expansion of advising services on campus, which means it’s even easier for you to get advice that helps you graduate in four years.

 Whether you’re upgrading your phone at the Apple Store downtown or updating your Instagram feed at the summit of Mount Spokane, you’ll find an Inland Northwest hideaway to call your own.

 The main campus sits in downtown Cheney, a small community whose heart beats Eagle red.

-Just down the road is Spokane, whose motto is “Near nature, near perfect.”
+Just down the road is Spokane, whose motto is “Creative by nature.”
 And it’s true.